iamspathan/Android-Blood-Bank-/Readme.md

-# Android Blood Bank Managemt System #
+# Android Blood Bank Management System #
 Blood Bank is an Android app that uses Firebase Realtime Database to collect and organize information of blood donors with fast and efficent search.

 (A google-services.json file has to be generated for your application using Firebase Console)